AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Price_Oscillator_(PPO).md

 ## Indicator parameters

-There are 7 parameters the PPO indicator has, one of them is necessary - the mapping.
+There are seven parameters the PPO indicator has, one of them is necessary - the mapping.

-Then you can set the long period, the short period, the smoothing period, and series types for PPO series, signal series and histogram series.
+Then you can set the long period, the short period, the smoothing period, and series types - for the PPO series, signal series, and histogram series.

 The following code sample demonstrates a PPO indicator with parameters set as default: